An experiment in taking a one second video every day with the app, appropriately named, 1 Second Everyday.

 Day 60: Packing dirt into tires to build the wall of yet another structure.

-Day 61: Massive meat plate with potatoes, plantains, etc. on my last day volunteering in Choachi.
+Day 61: Massive meat plate with potatoes, plantains, etc. on my last day volunteering abroad in Choachi.

 Day 62: The view from my new apartment rental in Medellin.